As busy female business owners, we must maximize our limited time.

 She’s anything but the typical businesswoman and proves that outsiders like her can chart a unique path to great success, even if you drop out of school.

 One of our best tools is our intuition and gut instinct.
-This book is filled with humor as Sophia talks about the ups and downs and her humble early years as well as her rise from selling vintage clothing on eBay to a stand out in online retail.
+This book is filled with humor as Sophia talks about the ups and downs, her humble early years, and her rise from selling vintage clothing on eBay to becoming a stand-out success in online retail.

-So, it seems it’s okay to break the rules sometimes, and that’s why it’s one of my favorite books for female entrepreneurs.
+It’s okay to break the rules sometimes, and that’s why it’s such a great book for female entrepreneurs.

 If you want a funny book for women entrepreneurs about changing your money mindset, these two books are for you.
 Sincero talks about being a starving writer with such humor; she’ll have you laughing out loud.